Our Website design process is centered around making our customers happy and aware of what is going on during the development of the website.

 Leave it to us, we now have to build the website.
 We will ensure that the website is tested and works in all modern devices and browsers.
 The website will be tested and validated in relation to the World Wide Web Consortium (W3C), Google Pagespeed Insights and on WAVE Web Accessibility Tool.

 Now it’s time for everyone’s favourite part of the website design process: When everything has been thoroughly tested, and you’re happy with the site, it’s time to launch.
 A key thing to remember about the launch stage is that it’s nowhere near the end of the job.
 The beauty of the web is that it’s never finished.
 Once the site goes live, you can continually run user testing on new content and features, monitor analytics, and refine your messaging.

 This will involve us training you how to update the website using the Content Management System we used to develop your website.

-Hosting, domain, SSL and email support.
-We can help you with it all.
+Need hosting, a domain name, a secure website and a professional business email?
+We can help with it all.
 Hosting is what makes your site visible on the web.
 Your domain name is what makes visitors able to access your hosted website and your email is how they can contact you to get in touch.